Cheglikov/Cheglikov/README.md

 ---
 ### About me:

 I am a tester with banking experience.
 I have a great desire to work as a Manual Quality Assurance Engineer.
-I have a Master’s degree in Computer Systems, solid theoretical knowledge in Quality Assurance, and practical experience in testing websites.
+I hold a Master’s degree in Computer Systems, possess solid theoretical knowledge in Quality Assurance, and have practical experience in testing websites.
 Also, I have 5 years of experience completing technical tasks and performing acceptance testing.
-I am a fast learner, attentive to details, with critical and logical thinking and teamwork skills.
-I am motivated to grow professionally and ready to acquire knowledge and practical skills in automated testing in the future.
+I am a fast learner, attentive to detail, with critical and logical thinking skills, as well as teamwork abilities.
+I am motivated to grow professionally and am ready to acquire knowledge and practical skills in automated testing in the future.
 I read books about Python.
-I have been learning Pytest, Selenium, SQL, and API in Python.
+I have been learning Pytest, Playwright, Selenium, SQL, and API in Python.

 My portfolio can be found [here](https://github.com/Cheglikov/Portfolio.git).